| || member for 6 years, 7 months, 29 days|

 "Life is the flash of a firefly in the night.
 It is the breath of a buffalo in the wintertime.
 It is the little shadow which runs across the grass and loses itself in the sunset.
 What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others."
 S Pierce in memorial of "Woody" and Wilda Woodward.

-If you want to copy any of the photos I have posted, feel free to as long is it is not used for profit.
+If you have family whose memorials I manage, I will be glad to transfer these to you.
+If you want to copy any of the photos I have posted, feel free to as long is it is not used for commercial purposes.